warestack/platform/CONTRIBUTING.md

 understand the changes being made.
 It's important to use consistent prefixes across all PR branches in the repository to maintain a clear and organized codebase.

-- `feature/`: New seeds or significant enhancements to existing ones.
+- `feature/`: New blueprints or significant enhancements to existing ones.
 - `fix/`: Bug fixes or minor tweaks.
 - `docs/`: Documentation improvements or additions.
 - `refactor/`: Code or configuration changes that don't add new features.
-- `test`: Adding or updating tests for seeds.
+- `test`: Adding or updating tests for blueprints.
 - `chore/`: Miscellaneous tasks, dependency updates, etc.

 - Examples: